GDGVIT/Admin-Panel/README.md

 <b>To implement further :</b>

     Backend : Update_exec.php has a problem.
-              View Attendance has a problem.
               Add Members has a problem.